TAVP: Task-Adaptive Visual Prompt for Cross-domain Few-shot Segmentation: Experiments

 \subsubsection{Implementation Details.}

 We have designed three backbones for the additional branch except the SAM framework.
-SAM encoder was adapted for high-level global semantic contexts and low-level local information computing.
-The full ViT is used for computing in global semantic contexts, and the local low-level features are extracted from the early layer.
+SAM encoder is adapted for high-level global semantic contexts and low-level local information extraction.
+The full ViT is used for global semantic contexts, and the local low-level features are extracted from the early layer.
 Besides, a CNN-based encoder, modified for computing prototypes, is used for class-domain agnostic feature extraction, and a small up-sampling method is adopted for dense embedding generation as auto-prompts.

+There are two parts of input here.
+The first part uses enhanced data, a cutmix library (a total of 1,000 images) is generated to increase feature diversity.
+We randomly cropped the images in the target domain into different patches and pasted them on the original domain images.
+Then the augmented datasets are fed into SAM encoder to extract image embedding for late decoding.
+For the another part, only one pair of support and query images from the target domain (including ChestX \cite{jaeger2013automatic}, ISIC \cite{codella2019skin}, FSS-1000 \cite{li2020fss} and deepglobe \cite{demir2018deepglobe}) are fed into the CDTAP module.
+For the training parameters, the baseline is frozen, indicated by the snowflake icon in Figure \ref{main_fig}, and only the CDTAP module is trained.

-During the training stage, the number of epochs is between 60 and 150.
-Since there is a large weight pre-trained SAM model, the epochs are smaller for end-to-end training to avoid overfitting.
-Our experiments can achieve ideal results if the running time is between 2 and 6 hours on NVIDIA A6000 GPU, depending on the number of epochs and validation data sets.
+In the training stage, the number of epochs is set to be between 60 and 150.
+Our experiments can achieve ideal results if the running time is between 2 and 6 hours on NVIDIA A6000 GPU, depending on the number of epochs and validation datasets.